netsec/alicloud-envelope-encryption/README.md

 For this application I created a new RAM User with its own AccessKey for API access.
 Varying authorisation **policies** can be assigned to RAM Users (and Groups), with policies representing a **set of permissions** being granted to the user.

 I created a **Custom Policy**, as shown below, restricting access to specific KMS functions and use of a specific CMK.
-Access to a specific resource can be configured using its Alibaba Resource Number (ARN) identifier.
+Access to a specific resource can also be configured using Alibaba Resource Number (ARN) identifiers.

 ```
 {